chainguard-dev/cosign-ecs-verify/README.md

 # cosign-ecs-verify

-In this demo, we build an analog of a [Kubernetes admission controller] for Amazon [Elastic Container Service (ECS)][ECS] that checks all images to be run for a valid [cosign] signature with a given key in AWS [KMS].
+In this prototype, we build an analog of a [Kubernetes admission controller] for Amazon [Elastic Container Service (ECS)][ECS] that checks all images to be run for a valid [cosign] signature with a given key in AWS [KMS].